 Reasons to shift to an electric vehicle:

-    Here are 4 reasons we think you should consider switching to an electric vehicle (EV).
+Here are four reasons we think you should consider switching to an EV.

 1. Save money

 Enjoy lower registration fees and no oil changes and, best of all, stop burning money on gas.